Oleksandr Usyk: Usyk vs. Dubois

 On 3 April 2023, the WBA officially ordered the world title consolidation between unified heavyweight champion Usyk and WBA 'regular' titleholder Daniel Dubois (19–1, 18 KOs).
 Both parties were given a 30-day negotiation period.
 Earlier reports suggested the fight could take place in London or Manchester, England.
-Although no date or location had been confirmed, Alex Krassyuk stated the fight could take in a stadium in Poland.
+Although no date or location had been confirmed, Alex Krassyuk stated the fight could take place in a stadium in Poland.
 In May 2023, purse bids were held.
 Usyk's career-long promoter Krassyuk gained control of the fight with a massive bid of $8,057,000, which was more than the $5,620,050 submitted by Queensberry Promotions.
 A fight date in August was being eyed.
 As per the purse splits, Usyk was to take home $6,042,750 (75% of the winning bid) and Dubois was to take a career-high $2,014,250 payday.
 The fight took place on 26 August at the Stadion Wroclaw in Wrocław, Poland for Usyk's WBA (Super), IBF, WBO, IBO and The Ring titles.
 The date aligned with Ukraine's Independence Day.
 An attendance of around 24,000 was expected.

 While Usyk retained his titles via ninth-round stoppage, there was controversy surrounding the events of the fifth round, when Usyk dropped to the canvas following a punch from Dubois that was controversially ruled a low blow by referee Luis Pabon.
 Accordingly, Usyk was given a maximum of five minutes to recover, but despite declaring he was ready to continue, Pabon urged Usyk to take more time out.
 Usyk ultimately used three minutes and forty-five seconds before the fight resumed.
 Usyk forced Dubois to take a knee in the eighth round and again in the ninth round, where he was counted out.
 According to CompuBox stats, Usyk had outlanded Dubois in every round of the fight, landing 88 of 359 punches thrown (24.5%) to Dubois' 47 of 290 (16.2%).
 Dubois failed to land double digits in any round of the fight.

 Debate subsequently followed regarding the fifth round low blow as many observers felt it should actually have been ruled a legal punch and thus potentially resulted in a KO victory for Dubois.
 In his post-fight interview, Dubois opined: "I didn't think that was a low blow.
 I thought that landed, and I’ve been cheated out of victory tonight.”
 However, Usyk's promoter Alex Krassyuk argued "The belly button is the line.
 Anything low of that is a low blow."
 This argument was echoed by others including boxers Tony Bellew and Liam Smith.